Homework 04

 Submitting HW

-When you’ve successfully answered all the questions, knit your document to a PDF file.
+When you’ve successfully answered all the questions, knit your document to a HTML file.
 Look through it to make sure everything worked the way you expect it to.
-You will submit both your .Rmd and .pdf files to Schoology.